Amund-Fremming/aoc24/README.md

 ## Marks

 - ✅ means done
-- ❌ failed to solve
+- ❌ failed to solve with no help
--  means done with help
+- 🔵 means done with help
 - _ (empty) means not tried

 # Progress Table